git/git.github.io/rev_news/drafts/edition-56.md

   implement.
 Dscho then talked about https://github.com/gitgitgadget/git/issues which is open and "intended to accumulate possible project ideas".
-Dscho also acknoledged https://crbug.com/git which is another issue tracker with a similar purpose.
+Dscho also acknowledged https://crbug.com/git which is another issue tracker with a similar purpose.

   Replying to Stolee, Jeff King, alias Peff, who is responsible for